defo-project/ech-dev-utils/howtos/apache2.md

   HAVE_OPENSSL_ECH``.
 That's defined in ``ssl_private.h`` if the included ``ssl.h`` defines ``SSL_OP_ECH_GREASE``.

-- There're a bunch of changes to add the new ``SSLECHKeyDir`` direcive that are mosly obvious.
+- There're a bunch of changes to add the new ``SSLECHKeyDir`` directive that are mosly obvious.

 - We load the keys from ``SSLECHKeyDir`` using the ``load_echkeys()`` function in